jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 # Automated Setup of a Ganglia-Nagios System monitoring Kubernetes cluster
 This project provides Ansible playbooks to install Ganglia and Nagios to monitor the infrastructure bearing a single or multiple Kubernetes clusters.

-## Add monitoring to a single cluster with the monitoring server installed
+## Required Preparations On The Hosts in Monitoring Clusters
+Basically, there is only one requirement needs to be fulfilled on the hosts in the monitoring clusters. **The host acting as the header of a cluster must be able to resolve all the hosts' ip addresses from their fqdns in the clusters**.
+A cluster header is a host from which the ganglia gmetad on the monitoring server gets metric data of the cluster.

+Hence, if the connected DNS server can not help, the mapping between the ip address and the fqdn of each host in the monitoring cluster must be added manually to the `/etc/hosts` file on the cluster header.

+## Add Monitoring To A Single Erikube Cluster With The Installed Monitoring Server
-This project supports add monitoring to the hosts bearing a single kubernetes cluster, with a prerequisite that the monitoring server, i.e. a host running nagios-core, ganglia-gmetad and ganglia-web, has been setup.
+This project supports add monitoring to the hosts bearing a single erikube cluster, with a prerequisite that the monitoring server, i.e. a host running nagios-core, ganglia-gmetad and ganglia-web, has been setup.

 The actions taken for a single cluster are: